kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/data-definition-language/lessons/numeric-types.md

 type: lesson
 ---

-> Although, what we covered in the previous lesson is enough for most of the use cases, it is good to know about some other data types that are supported by some databases.

 In our previous lesson we only covered some basic data types for the numeric category.
 We also did not go into the details of how much space each data type takes up in the database and how to store numbers in a way that is more space efficient.

 In this lesson we will cover more data types for the numeric category and look at some other standard SQL data types.

 ## Numeric Data Types

-Numeric data types are used to store numerical values.
-They can be further categorized into two types:
+Numeric data types can be further categorized into two types:

 | Category    | Description                                                                     |
 | ----------- | ------------------------------------------------------------------------------- |